 Leslie A. Chambers is President and Chief Executive Officer at Degrees of Connection, LLC-a consulting firm that specializes in staff skill development for outreach and engagement of constituents.
-She creates customized call training and start up visit scheduling offices.
+She creates customized call training programs, coaches staff in workshops and mentors one-on-one.
+She has also worked to start-up formalized outreach programs.
 She is formerly Director of Alumni & Advancement at the University of Rochester, where she launched and managed a Scheduling Office that secured nearly 7,000 visits.
 In addition to managing this program, she was a Development Officer in the Greater Rochester region.
 Leslie coached development officers to assess and improve their ability to secure visits through personalized one-on-one training.
 Before her employment at the University, Leslie was one of the first female Vice Presidents of a Dollar Rent a Car franchise located in Rochester, New York.

-She has presented at the CASE DII District Conference in Baltimore, MD (February 2014); AAMC (Association of American Medical Colleges) National Professional Development Conference for Institutional Advancement in Atlanta, GA (April 2015); CASE DIII District Conference in Orlando, FL (February 2015) and GEAC (Georgia Education Advancement Council) in Savannah, GA (November 2016).
+She has presented at the Association of Fundraising Professionals-GV in Rochester, NY (March 2019), CASE DIII Annual Conference in Atlanta, GA (February 2018), 50th annual AHP (Association for Healthcare Philanthropy) International Conference in New Orleans, LA (October 2017), GEAC (Georgia Education Advancement Council) in Savannah, GA (November 2016), AAMC (Association of American Medical Colleges) National Professional Development Conference for Institutional Advancement in Atlanta, GA (April 2015); CASE DIII District Conference in Orlando, FL (February 2015), CASE DII District Conference in Baltimore, MD (February 2014).
 Her presentations were centered on best practices to secure face-to-face prospect visits.
 Leslie was awarded the designation of “Stellar Speaker” at both CASE conference presentations.

 She co-authored a featured article in the fall 2015 Healthcare Philanthropy Journal, titled “A fresh way to secure discovery visits: Turn cold calls over to trained professionals to increase development productivity.”

-Her clients include the University of Florida Health Office of Development to establish an Outreach Center/Scheduling Office and additionally, trained their development staff on making discovery calls; Children’s National Health System (Washington, DC); Tufts University (Boston, MA); Georgia Southern University (Statesboro, GA); University of Texas at San Antonio (San Antonio, TX); State University College at Brockport Foundation (Brockport, NY); Rady Children’s Hospital Foundation, (San Diego, CA); NorthShore University HealthSystem Foundation (Chicago, IL) and Rutgers University Foundation (New Brunswick, NJ).
+Her clients include the University of Florida Health Office of Development to establish an Outreach Center/Scheduling Office and additionally, trained their development staff on making discovery calls; Children’s National Health System (Washington, DC); Tufts University (Boston, MA); Georgia Southern University (Statesboro, GA); University of Texas at San Antonio (San Antonio, TX); State University College at Brockport Foundation (Brockport, NY); Rady Children’s Hospital Foundation, (San Diego, CA); NorthShore University HealthSystem Foundation (Chicago, IL), Providence Health & Services (Greater Los Angeles, area), Roberts Wesleyan College (Rochester, New York ), University of Memphis Foundation (Memphis, TN) and Rutgers University Foundation (New Brunswick, NJ).

-Leslie is excited to share tools and skills that will help you secure more face-to-face visits and feel more comfortable when picking up the phone to successfully engage your constituents!
+Leslie is excited to share tools and skills that will help you secure meaningful face-to-face visits and feel more comfortable when picking up the phone to successfully engage your constituents!